The Isonychia soft hackle is an excellent pattern to fish during an Iso hatch, and for me it’s a pattern I will swing, even through rising fish.

 Step one Tie in your tailing

-(If you are following along from our project healing waters group in new city or just Need a little extra help; click on the hyperlinks and it will take you to an instructional on certain techniques)
+(If you are following along from our PHWFF group in New City, or just Need a little extra help; click on the hyperlinks and it will take you to an instructional on certain techniques)

-Now you want to Tie in your white thread at the base of the tail (Those of you in our class keep in mind this technique is the same as tying in tailing)
+Now you want to tie in your white thread at the base of the tail

 Mixing the dubbing: